austinmama/vsrx/getting-started.md

 ### Ordering a vSRX
 {: #ordering-with-a-linked-account}

 IBM Cloud has temporarily suspended new sales of 1G Highly Available (HA) Juniper installations.
 This restriction is due to a pending design change that is required to improve HA stability.
-The offering is projected to become available in again in Q2 2020.
+The offering is projected to become available again in Q2 2020.
 {: preview}

 You can order your {{site.data.keyword.vsrx_full}} by performing the following procedure: